-The core creators of Belgium-based arts group fieldworks, Heine Avdal (Norway) and Yukiko Shinozaki (Japan) have visited Hong Kong twice since May last year, to collaborate with artists from Hong Kong to stage a series of subtle, playful and imaginative interventions in Tai Kwun.
-Daily life is animated from private hidden corners to outside bustling streets, setting free the history and the memory held captive in the space, the movement, and the body.
+The core creators of Belgium-based arts group fieldworks, Heine Avdal (Norway) and Yukiko Shinozaki (Japan), have visited Hong Kong twice since May 2019 to collaborate with Hong Kong artists on staging a series of subtle, playful and imaginative interventions at Tai Kwun.
+Daily life is animated from private hidden corners to bustling streets outside, setting free the history and the memory held captive in the space, the movement, and the body.

 a documentary film by Klaas Boelen

-Shot during the preparations and happenings of fieldworks portrait, a three-day performative exhibition devoted to the work of Heine Avdal and Yukiko Shinozaki that was held at PACT Zollverein in 2018.
-A wonderful account of how the artists reflect on their perceptions and perspectives during the creative process.
+Shot during the preparations and happenings of fieldworks portrait, a three-day performative exhibition held at PACT Zollverein in 2018, this film documents the artists’ reflections during the creative process.
 Only available for a limited time at HKAF at Taikwun Facebook.

 A Hong Kong Arts Festival Production